brandon-rhodes/pyephem/doc/tutorial.rst

 We can estimate the actual distance it moved in space that day by multiplying its angular motion in radians by its distance from the Sun:

 >>> aph_angle = ephem.separation(hpos(ma0), hpos(ma1))
 >>> aph_distance = aph_angle * ma0.sun_distance
 >>> print aph_distance
 0.0126911122281

-So it moved nearly 0.013~AU in a single day (about 1.9~million kilometers).
+So, it moved nearly 0.013 AU in a single day (about 1.9 million kilometers).
-A line drawn between it and the sun would have, roughly, filled in a triangle whose base is 0.013~AU, whose height is the distance to the Sun, and whose area is therefore:
+A line drawn between it and the sun would have, roughly, filled in a triangle whose base is 0.013 AU, whose height is the distance to the Sun, and whose area is therefore:

 >>> aph_area = aph_distance * ma0.sun_distance / 2.
 >>> print aph_area
 0.0105710807908

 According to Kepler our results should be the same for any other one-day period for which we compute this;
 we can try using the two Mars positions from near perihelion:

 >>> peri_angle = ephem.separation(hpos(mp0), hpos(mp1))
 >>> peri_distance = peri_angle * mp0.sun_distance